Orca Symphony No. 1: Background

-Tankian achieved fame as part of the American rock band System of a Down.
+Tankian achieved fame as part of the Armenian rock band System of a Down.
 Although the band experimented with various sounds, it wasn't until the band went on hiatus in 2006 that Tankian began to launch his solo career and experiment further.

 Tankian's experimentation with classical composition began with Elect the Dead Symphony.
 The live album featured the Auckland Philharmonia Orchestra performing reworked versions of songs from Tankian's debut album Elect the Dead.
 His second album, Imperfect Harmonies, blended classical with traditional rock elements.
 Tankian described the album as "music that has sat in the vat and matured", referring to the album's influences from several genres.

 Orca Symphony No. 1, however, is his first complete symphony.
 The album is structured into four acts that were composed using "non-traditional approaches to classical music."
 According to Tankian, "Orca is known as the killer whale, but is really a dark dolphin, a symbolism for human dichotomy."